Smith Wigglesworth (Evangelist) Wiki, Quotes, Books

 Smith Wigglesworth believed that healing came through faith, and he was flexible in his approach.
 When he was forbidden to lay hands on audience members by the authorities in Sweden, he preached for a “corporate healing”, by which people laid hands on themselves.
 He also practiced anointing with oil, and the distribution of “prayer handkerchiefs” (one of which was sent to King George V).
 Wigglesworth sometimes attributed ill-health to demons.

 Ministering at many churches throughout Yorkshire, often at Bethesda Church on the outskirts of Sheffield, Wigglesworth claimed to have had many prophecies.
 He also had an international ministry: as well as Sweden, he ministered in the U.S., Australia, New Zealand, South Africa, the Pacific Islands, India, Ceylon, and several countries in Europe.
-Some of his sermons were transcribed for Pentecostal magazines, and these were collected into two books: Ever Increasing Faith and Faith that Prevails.

 Much of Wigglesworth’s ministry was focused on faith healing.
 He said God had healed him of appendicitis.
 Despite suffering from kidney stones which passed naturally in his later years, Wigglesworth refused any medical treatment, stating that no knife would ever touch his body either in life or death.